flexera-public/policy_templates/compliance/fnms/FNMS_Licenses_At_Risk/README.md

-## FlexNet Manager Licenses as risk.
+## FlexNet Manager Licenses At Risk.

 ### What it does
 This policy will look up the Licenses that are at risk, meaning that there is probably not enough entitlements for the consumed applications.